ObolNetwork/charon-distributed-validator-cluster/README.md

 <h1 align="center">Distributed Validator Cluster with Docker Compose</h1>

-This repo contains a [charon](https://github.com/ObolNetwork/charon) distributed validator cluster which can be run using [docker-compose](https://docs.docker.com/compose/).
+This repo contains a [charon](https://github.com/ObolNetwork/charon) distributed validator cluster which you can run using [docker-compose](https://docs.docker.com/compose/).

 This repo aims to give users a feel for what a [Distributed Validator Cluster](https://docs.obol.tech/docs/int/key-concepts#distributed-validator-cluster) means in practice, and what the future of high-availability, fault-tolerant proof of stake validating deployments will look like.

 A distributed validator cluster is a docker-compose file with the following containers running:

 - Six Charon Distributed Validator clients
-- One Lighthouse Validator client
+- Three Lighthouse Validator clients
-- Five Teku Validator Clients
+- Three Teku Validator Clients
 - Prometheus, Grafana and Jaeger clients for monitoring this cluster.

 ![Distributed Validator Cluster](DVCluster.png)